URMC Smoking Cessation Expert Offers Tips for Smokers Trying to Quit

 1. Make a plan for quitting.
 Talk to your doctor about strategies such as quitting “cold turkey” versus nicotine replacement or other medication therapies.

-2. If you can give up cigarettes for 24 hours, you double your chance for success.
+2. If you can give up cigarettes for 24 hours, you may learn something important to help you when you plan to quit for good.

 3. Tell your friends, family and co-workers that you plan to quit and rally them to help you stick with it.